rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 but if you cannot tell me what it is, then you shall give me thirty linen garments and thirty changes of clothes.
 And they said to him, Put your riddle, that we may hear it. ^1413

 And he said to them, Out of the eater came something to eat.
-Out of the strong came something sweet.
-And in three days they could not solve the riddle. ^1414
+Out of the strong came something sweet.And in three days they could not solve the riddle. ^1414

-On the fourth day they said to Samson’s wife, Entice your husband to tell us what the riddle is, lest we burn you and your father’s house with fire.
+On the fourth day they said to Samson's wife, Entice your husband to tell us what the riddle is, lest we burn you and your father's house with fire.
 Have you invited us here to impoverish us? ^1415

-And Samson’s wife wept over him and said, You only hate me; you do not love me.
+And Samson's wife wept over him and said, You only hate me; you do not love me.
 You have put a riddle to my people, and you have not told me what it is.
 And he said to her, Behold, I have not told my father nor my mother, and shall I tell you? ^1416

 She wept before him the seven days that their feast lasted, and on the seventh day he told her, because she pressed him hard.
 Then she told the riddle to her people. ^1417

 And the men of the city said to him on the seventh day before the sun went down, What is sweeter than honey?
-What is stronger than a lion?
-And he said to them, If you had not plowed with my heifer, you would not have found out my riddle. ^1418
+What is stronger than a lion?And he said to them, If you had not plowed with my heifer, you would not have found out my riddle. ^1418

-And the Spirit of the Lord rushed upon him, and he went down to Ashkelon and struck down thirty men of the town and took their spoil and gave the garments to those who had told the riddle.
-In hot anger he went back to his father’s house. ^1419
+And the Spirit of the LORD rushed upon him, and he went down to Ashkelon and struck down thirty men of the town and took their spoil and gave the garments to those who had told the riddle.
+In hot anger he went back to his father's house. ^1419

-And Samson’s wife was given to his companion, who had been his best man. ^1420
+And Samson's wife was given to his companion, who had been his best man. ^1420

 After some days, at the time of wheat harvest, Samson went to visit his wife with a young goat.
 And he said, I will go in to my wife in the chamber.
 But her father would not allow him to go in. ^1501